MrOctopus/pyWhatsUpp/README.md

 ### Collection

 * Automatic
-    - From an automatically determined WhatsApp drive and OS (Useful for extraction on the same device)
+    - From an automatically determined WhatsApp drive and OS (Useful for collection on the same device)
     - From a user defined root directory/drive and OS (Useful for mounted drives)
 * Manual
     - From a user defined WhatsApp data directory (Useful for unusual(?)
 WhatsApp locations)